 I should be so lucky…lucky, lucky, lucky

 My luggage arrived on the carousel at airport baggage collection within fifteen minutes.
 Wow, a record!
 I checked my watch.
 I had forty-five minutes to get to Central and I knew the train from the airport only took ten minutes; plenty of time.
 I was pleased.
-I wheeled my luggage past the throngs of happy people waiting for loved ones to appear through the arrival gates.
+I wheeled my luggage through customs and then through the arrival gate, past the throng of happy people waiting for loved ones to appear.

-“Arrivals” at airports are such happier places than “Departures”.
+Arrivals terminals at airports are such happier places than Departures terminals.
 Departure lounges often feature tears and regretful faces whereas at Arrivals, faces are bursting with optimistic anticipation and tears of joy.
-The happy people at the arrival lounge made me smile.
+The happy crowd I passed through on my way towards the exit made me smile.
 It had been a long journey but I had made it.
 I didn’t have to rush as I had plenty of time to catch my train and I was in a good mood.

 Because I’m happy…happy, happy, happy

-I travelled the entire length of the airport building to the escalators that led down to the airport railway station wearing a grin on my face.
+I navigated my luggage the entire length of the airport building to the escalators that led down to the airport railway platform, wearing a grin on my face.
 When I arrived at the said escalators, I was greeted by a large sign over the railway station entrance:

 “STATION CLOSED FOR MAINTENANCE.
 BUSES REPLACE TRAINS”

 And I wonder, still I wonder…who’ll stop the (t)rain.

 After some inquires, I found the place where the buses left from in time for an attendant to tell me that I had just missed one.
 I waited ten minutes for the next bus which took me to Central Station.
 The wait and road trip took forty minutes.
 So, I missed the 11:18pm train by around five minutes.